metacpan/metacpan-cpan-extracted/distros/O/OpenSearch/README.md

 - Search
 - Index
 - Document
+- Security

 # IMPORTANT

 This module is still in development and should not be used in production unless you are willing to accept the risks associated with using an incomplete and untested module.
-It heavily relies on [Moose](https://metacpan.org/pod/Moose) and [Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent).
-Due to the use of
+It heavily relies on [Moo](https://metacpan.org/pod/Moo) and [Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent).
+Due to the use of [Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent), it is possible to use asynchronous requests (including promises).
-[Moose](https://metacpan.org/pod/Moose), startup time is slower than other modules.
-However, the use of [Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent) allows for asynchronous requests to be made to the OpenSearch server.

 CERTIFICATE AUTHENTICATION IS NOT YET TESTED!
 Feel free to test it and report back to me.

+# ATTRIBUTES/PARAMATERS OF API ENDPOINTS

+For a list of available parameters for all supported API Endpoints see the OpenSearch API documentation.
+As an alternative you can have a look in the Source of the corresponding `OpenSearch::Parameters::*` modules.

 # METHODS